mattermost/docs/source/install/enterprise-install-upgrade.rst

   sudo gitlab-ctl reconfigure

-2. Install Mattermost using :ref:`one of the guides above <install/ee-install:installing enterprise edition>`.
+2. Install Mattermost using one of the guides above.
 3. Migrate the database used by GitLab Mattermost for your new Enterprise Edition instance.
 4. (Optional) Set up `GitLab slash command integration <https://docs.gitlab.com/ee/user/project/integrations/mattermost_slash_commands.html>`__ with your Mattermost instance.